Love, Sanity, or Medical School

 6:01 pm: My brain is a bit fried from studying.
 I’m in a bad mood about Casey finding an apartment.
 I’m not doing well today.

 August 16: Friday

-An email popped up a moment ago that someone in New Orleans is interested in my apartment.
-I'm about to call her.
+An email popped up a moment ago that someone from New Orleans is interested in my apartment.
+I’m about to call her.
 Hopefully it works out.

 August 17: Saturday

 This time next week I’ll be in NY visiting my baby nephews.
 I am so beyond excited.

 August 18: Sunday

 10:00 am: Woke up in Casey’s bed.
 Oops, how’d that happen?